 Uploading your site can be done in many ways, but the most popular is FTP.
 When your hosting account was created, you should have been provided with access to your cPanel or webpanel and an FTP account.
 Using software such as CuteFTP or WS_FTP, you can log into your host.
 Then, using the program like a normal Windows program, you can drag and drop files onto your web host.
 These files become live online instantaneously.

 Uptime is literally what it means – it is the amount of time your site is online throughout the entire month.
 The best uptime would be 100%, but because things can happen, many hosts offer 99.9% uptime guarantees.

-What is the difference between LINUX/UNIX hosting and Windows hosting?
+What is the difference between Linux/Unix hosting and Windows hosting?

-Web Development: depending on which operating system to go will depends on your needs.
+Web Development: depending on which operating system to go will depend on your needs.
 If you need to support Microsoft products such as ASP, MS Access, or VBScript, then Windows hosting would be better.
 There are some things to remember.

 First of all, just because you use Windows at home does not mean you should use Windows hosting.